smartin015/continuousprint/docs/lan-queues.md

 !!!
 Info

     **If you upgraded from v2.0.0 or earlier**, the default LAN queue will not be added (a compatibility measure).
-If you don't see the default LAn queue, please read and follow [Additional LAN Queues](#additional-lan-queues) for instructions on how to set up your own.
+If you don't see the default LAN queue, please read and follow [Additional LAN Queues](#additional-lan-queues) for instructions on how to set up your own.

 ## Setup